yogurt-foundation/yogurt-css-documentation/docs/backgrounds/background-attachment.md

 ## Background Attachment

-Utilities for manipulating how a background image behaves when scrolling.
+Utilities for sets behaviour of backgorund images when scrolling.

 ### Class